jdrouet/jdrouet.github.io/content/posts/202503311500-search-engine-part-4.md

 Once again, we end up having a faily simple implementation.

+**Filter Implementation Achievements:**
+- Boolean filters for simple true/false matching
+- Integer filters supporting range queries
+- Tag filters for exact string matching
+- Memory-efficient implementation using numeric indexes

 #### Text Filter

-And now it's time to tackle the big piece.
+Now let's tackle the most complex piece.
 Searching through text is only easy when looking for exact values.
 We need something more clever here.

-We want to have something that accepts mistakes (searching "Moovies" should catch "movie") and this is done by implementing some [fuzzy search](https://en.wikipedia.org/wiki/Approximate_string_matching).
+We want to support fuzzy matching, where searching for "Moovies" would match "movie" and this is done by implementing some [fuzzy search](https://en.wikipedia.org/wiki/Approximate_string_matching).

 We also want something that allows to find words starting with a value (searching `title:starts_with("Artic")` should catch "Article").
 This is a subset of the [wildcard search](https://en.wikipedia.org/wiki/Wildcard_character).